Aindrias Moynihan

-Aindrias Moynihan (born 17 October 1967) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Cork North-West constituency since the 2016 general election.
+Aindrias Moynihan (born 21 July 1973) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Cork North-West constituency since the 2016 general election.

 Cork County Council

 He was a member of Cork County Council for the Blarney-Macroom local electoral area from 2003 to 2016.

 Dáil Éireann

 Moynihan was elected been as a Teachta Dála (TD) for the Cork North-West constituency in the 2016 general election.

+At the 2024 general election, Moynihan was re-elected to the Dáil.
+He was subsequently appointed Cathaoirleach of the Committee on Agriculture and Food.

 He is the son of Donal Moynihan who was also a TD.